changesets/bot/README.md

 ## Install the bot at https://github.com/apps/changeset-bot

 This bot will comment on PRs saying that either a user might need to add a changeset(note that PRs changing things like documentation generally don't need a changeset)or say that the PR is good and already has a changeset.

+It wil also comment on released Pull Requests/Issues.

 <img width="1552" alt="screenshot of changeset bot message from https://github.com/mitchellhamilton/manypkg/pull/18 before a changeset was added" src="https://user-images.githubusercontent.com/11481355/66183943-dc418680-e6bd-11e9-998d-e43f90a974bd.png">

 <img width="1552" alt="screenshot of the changeset bot message from https://github.com/mitchellhamilton/manypkg/pull/18 showing the changeset good to go message" src="https://user-images.githubusercontent.com/11481355/66184229-cf716280-e6be-11e9-950e-0f64a31dbf15.png">

 Sometimes, a contributor won't add a changeset to a PR but you might want to merge in the PR without having to wait on them to add it.
 To address this, this bot adds a link with the filename pre-filled to add a changeset so all you have to do is write the changeset and click commit.